-Stretching only 7 km and covering 28,911 acres, one would not think this tiny city-bound park can be one of Kenya’s Important Bird Areas. could host 516 different bird species.
+Stretching only 7 km and covering 28,911 acres, one would not think this tiny city-bound park can be one of Kenya’s Important Bird Areas.
 Thanks to its diverse terrain and vegetation, Nairobi National park hosts an amazing 516 bird species.
 From small water birds thanks to the artificial water bodies, to forest birds and grassland birds.
-Some are common and life dwelling while others are migratory.
+Some are common and life-dwelling while others are migratory.
 An example of the latter group is the lesser falcon, which only comes to roost.
-Other exciting birds to spot include the Jackson’s widow, the corncake and shoebill, among others.
+Other exciting birds to spot include Jackson’s widow, the corncake and the shoebill, among others.

 Mwea National Reserve

-In Embu County lies an underrated national reserve that is a home of different animal and plant lives.
+In Embu County lies an underrated national reserve that is home to different animal and plant lives.
 Surrounded by water bodies including the Masinga and Kamburu Reservoirs and the passing River Tana, the Mwea reserve is home to various water birds.
-Like Lake Bogoria, it is a Ramser Site, and the only protected site that houses the threatened Hinde’s babbler.
+Like Lake Bogoria, it is a Ramser Site and the only protected site that houses the threatened Hinde’s babbler.
 It is also home to rare species such as the Pel’s fishing owl and the white-backed heron among others.

 Tana River Delta